 Stylistic editing: also called line editing and may include copy editing.

 Making a sandwich is like a stylistic edit.
 Different toppings can affect the flavour (mood and tone) of what you create.
-When an editor edits material, they are editing to clarify meaning, check for coherence and flow, and fine-tune the language.
+The editor clarifies meaning, checks for coherence and flow, and fine-tunes the language.
 This stage includes:

-- editing and adjusting the structure and length of paragraphs and sentences
+- editing and adjusting the order and length of paragraphs and sentences

 - establishing the style, tone, mood, voice, and level of formality of the material

-- checking for cliches, euphemisms, and jargon (jargon in technical material is defined somewhere in the text)
+- checking for cliches, euphemisms, and jargon (jargon in technical material should be defined somewhere in the text)